chazzka/clanekcathedral/clanek.md

 ### Overview
 The analyzed data in this article is the 2D time-series data obtained from IoT sensors.
 These sensors are implemented in the smart home environment and produce continuous data which are reported to the server once every $x$ seconds.
-Figure X shows the example of
+Figure X shows the example of the sensors reporting the data during 24 hours.

 - [ ] Todo: tady bych chtěl obrázky a nějaký přehled těch time series dat, co jsou ještě anomalie, co je na vstupu a tak